Shirakumo/lichat-protocol/README.md

 #### 7.11 Bridge (shirakumo-bridge)
 Purpose: allows bridging chat channels from external services by sending messages on behalf of other users.

-A new, optional field `shirakumo:bridge` is added to all `channel-update`s.
+A new, optional field `:bridge` is added to all `channel-update`s.
 Handling of `channel-update`s is modified as follows, after the check of §5.1.6 (`channel` existence check):

-1. If the `shirakumo:bridge` field is set:
+1. If the `bridge` field is set:
    1. If the user is not in the channel, a `not-in-channel` failure is sent back and the update is dropped.
    1. If the user does not have the permission to send a `bridge` update in the channel, an `insufficient-permissions` failure is sent back and the update is dropped.
-   1. The values of the `shirakumo:bridge` and `from` fields are swapped.
+   1. The values of the `bridge` and `from` fields are swapped.
    1. If the update would be delivered to all members of the channel ignoring all validity checks (it is not an update made for side-effects), then the update is sent to all members of the channel.
    1. The update is dropped.

-The server may choose to discard the `shirakumo:bridge` field for any number of update types, but must in the very least support `message`.
+The server may choose to discard the `bridge` field for any number of update types, but must in the very least support `message`.

 A new update called `bridge` is introduced.
 It is a `channel-update`.
 When the server receives a `bridge` update, it must react as follows: